 Williams was the first to sign up for recording.
 He wrote the song with Casablancas and Santogold from their individual locales in Miami, New York and Los Angeles.

-“It had to have a strong chorus and a summer feel,” said Cornerstone’s Cohen.
+“It had to have a strong chorus and a summer feel,” says Cornerstone’s Cohen.
 “It had to live as a song that people want to hear, download, play on the radio.”

 The music video, directed by Psyop’s Marie Hyon and Marco Spier, continues the black-and-white paper-doll theme in a 3-D environment.
 The artists were filmed on a soundstage using three HD cameras and then animated using CGI.
 The production took about four months to complete as well as the use of nearly 10,000 paper cutouts of the artists.

-“There’s not one single cut in the spot,” said Hyon.
+“There’s not one single cut in the spot,” says Hyon.

 “It’s two-and-a-half minutes of one-camera movement,” adds Spier.
 “We wanted this aspect of connectivity in all [parts] of the video including the camera movement.”

-“We’re making a Converse ad here, we’re not lying about what it is,” said Andrew Loevenguth, head of broadcast at Anomaly.
+“We’re making a Converse ad here, we’re not lying about what it is,” says Andrew Loevenguth, head of broadcast, Anomaly.
 “Where they let us run it as a music video, we’ll run it as a music video.
 Where they’ll let us run it as content that has Converse attached to it, we’ll run it that way.
 It’ll see the light of day both with and without a logo.”

-The Anomaly team said the campaign–which on the Converse site allows users to sample the music of many of the artists who appear in the campaign (though the only Converse track is “My Drive Thru”)–has led many musicians, established and unknown, to knock on its doors to participate in “Connectivity.”
+The Anomaly team says the campaign — which on the Converse site allows users to sample the music of many of the artists who appear in the campaign (though the only Converse track is “My Drive Thru”) — has led many musicians, established and unknown, to knock on its doors to participate in “Connectivity.”